soderstroff/defunct/README.md

 A: In time.
 I have barely even put my pants on.

 Q: Why did you write it in Rust?
-A: I have not written anything in Rust.
+A: We do it not because it is easy, but because it is hard.